Typhoon Maysak (2020): Meteorological history

 Following the impacts of Typhoon Bavi on the Korean peninsula in August 2020, the Korea Meteorological Administration (KMA) began to anticipate the development of a new tropical cyclone with the potential to be stronger and more damaging for the region than Bavi.
 The KMA assessed a high probability of the storm's development, but noted that its future impacts were uncertain; the Joint Typhoon Warning Center (JTWC) also determined that there was a high likelihood of a "significant tropical cyclone" developing.
 Maysak's precursor disturbance was an area of low pressure over the western Pacific east of the Philippines.
 At 06:00 UTC on August 27, the Japan Meteorological Agency determined that a nearly stationary tropical depression had formed near 15°N, 132°E. The JTWC issued a Tropical Cyclone Formation Alert for the system around the same time.
 The newly formed system was located in an environment conducive to storm development, including warm sea surface temperatures and low vertical wind shear.
 Clusters of atmospheric convection emerged around the storm's center, comprising formative rainbands wrapping into the developing circulation.
 Early on August 28, the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) assessed the system as a tropical depression with the local name Julian.
 At 06:00 UTC, the JMA assessed the tropical depression to have strengthened into a tropical storm, assigning it with the name Maysak.
+(Note: The name Maysak (Khmer: ម៉ៃសាក់, [maj.ˈsaʔ]) was contributed by Cambodia and means teak (Tectona grandis) in Khmer.)
 By this time, outflow had become established and curvature of the Maysak's rainbands became apparent on satellite imagery.
 The storm's cloud tops cooled substantially, indicative of further consolidation of its circulation.
 Maysak became a severe tropical storm twelve hours later.
 Maysak became a typhoon by 12:00 UTC on August 29 according to the JMA after developing an eye.
 The storm also began to move towards the north in response to a nearby subtropical ridge.